ThatGuyJacobee/Elite-Bot-Docs/docs/fivemstatusfeature.md

 ## Configuring the functionality

-Most importantly, fisrt you need to grab your server's IP address or domain name.
+Most importantly, first you need to grab your server's Cfx.re URL, which can be found when your start your server in the console, but also through the key management portal at: https://keymaster.fivem.net/.
 Next, use the command "/fivemstatus config" which consists of two arguments.
-One is to define the channel to which the server status embed should be sent to and updated in, whilst the other is the server IP.
+One is to define the channel to which the server status embed should be sent to and updated in, whilst the other is your server's Cfx.re URL which will be used to find the necessary public data via the endpoint.

 :::warning

-Ensure that you have the port after your IP, otherwise it will not work!
-For example: 0.0.0.0:30120 with the port being :30120 (Five M's default port), likewise for domains.
+Ensure that you enter the FULL server Cfx.re URL, including the beginning https!
+For example: https://cfx.re/join/njb8l4

 :::